Only an hour and a half from Paris you can find the charming town of Auxerre.

 St Fargeau Castle

-St Fargeau Castle displays every now and then a night visit where the castle get a “revival night” with costumed actors/guides exeplain you everything about the castle and life used to be back in the days.
-The visit also ends on an horses show.
+St Fargeau Castle displays now and then a night visit where the castle gets a “revival night” with costumed actors/guides explain you everything about the castle and life used to be back in the days.
+The visit also ends on a horses show.

-We didn’t actually get to visit this one, because they were no more guide and well honestly none of us were really keen onto doing the visit but it’s apparently intesting and pretty famous for wines amateur according to the locals.
+We didn’t get to visit this one, because they were no more guide and well honestly none of us was keen onto doing the visit, but it’s apparently interesting and pretty famous for wines amateur according to the locals.

 HOW TO ACCESS ->

-Auxerre can be access either by car, train or even bus (such as flixbus).
+Auxerre can be accessed either by car, train or even bus (such as FlixBus).

-Train is probably the easiest way it’s also somewhat cheap and only takes 1h30 if you plan on visit Auxerre exclusively.
-However if you plan on visiting more of the area then going there by car might be better idea.
+The train is probably the easiest way it’s also somewhat cheap and only takes 1h30 if you plan on visit Auxerre exclusively.
+However, if you plan on visiting more of the area then going there by car might be a better idea.

-In conclusion if you are looking to visit more of France you should definitely give Auxerre a chance.
-It is one of those lovely town where you can just freely stroll around without a plan and get surprise by what you will find.
+In conclusion, if you are looking to visit more of France, you should give Auxerre a chance.
+It is one of that lovely town where you can just freely stroll around without a plan and get surprised by what you will find.